 During buprenorphine addiction treatment, most people participate in therapy to help them address any underlying issues involved in the addiction.
 Cognitive-behavioral therapy, which teaches the recovering addict how to respond to temptation and avoid relapses, is also useful.
 Another option is motivational therapy, in which the counselor offers rewards for successful recovery behaviors, such as staying drug-free for a specific amount of time.
 For some recovering opiate addicts, family therapy can help restore healthy family functioning and aid in recovery.
 The U.S. Department of Health and Human Services recommends that medically managed opiate treatment should be combined with counseling services to achieve the best results.
 If the patient has been taking buprenorphine to treat another opiate addiction, he or she can continue the same counseling program that was being used during that course of treatment.

 In some cases, holistic treatment can be used to help address the whole individual instead of just treating the symptoms of buprenorphine addiction.
 Holistic treatment may involve a variety of techniques that aim to take the place of drug use and heal the whole person.
 This type of program may include things like yoga, music therapy, or traditional Chinese medicine.
 These holistic treatment options can be used alone or in conjunction with therapy.
-To find a holistic inpatient buprenorphine rehab center, talk to a treatment counselor at 1-888-287-0471 or fill out our short contact form for someone to contact you about potential treatment options.

 Once you have completed a course of treatment, follow-up care can help you maintain your new drug-free lifestyle.
 Follow-up care typically takes the form of additional counseling or holistic activities that help you resist the temptation to start using drugs again.